 Some dogs find it comforting to spend time in a crate, but this must be an established preference before the baby arrives.
 Putting the dog in a crate whenever the baby is around can be traumatic and should be avoided, Peterson says.

 Animals are unpredictable, and babies make erratic movements, which may frighten pets.
 This is why you should always be present when your baby and pet are in the same room.

 “An accident might occur if the cat lies down on the newborn's face, so caution is wise,” Reisner says.
 “Dogs can attack babies, so that's a well-founded fear that should be addressed with supervision or separation, as needed.”

-When your baby is old enough to crawl or walk, teach her to stay away from your pet's toys, food bowls, and litter boxes.
+When your baby is old enough to crawl or walk, teach them to stay away from your pet's toys, food bowls, and litter boxes.
 Child safety gates can keep babies away from litter boxes while still offering cats access to the facilities.

 “Things that don't look appetizing to us can be quite appealing to babies and toddlers,” Levine says.
 “If your child accidentally ingests anything, call Poison Control at 800-222-1222.
 They'll need to know the type of litter ingested, so have that information on hand.”

 Having Another Baby